chaitanyawaikar/Notification-Service/README.md

 #### Tech Debt

-Unit test cases missing for a lot of files
+1) Unit test cases missing for all files

-/newsletter to include provision for template key and template id
+2) /newsletter to include provision for template key and template id

-Messaging queue to be used from where notification services will be triggered instead of calling them directly
+3) Messaging queue to be used from where notification services will be triggered instead of calling them directly from user-service.

+4) Messaging queue to be used instead of printing the newsletter in batches onto the screen.

+5) Making a parallel call to user service and template service and then combining the data.

+6) Making the call to fetch all users using stream api of the WSClient library.
+This will ensure that the huge list of users does not consume all resources of the http thread pool.